pokt-network/docs/content/learn/protocol-parameters.md

 The time, in nanoseconds, that a node must wait after initiating an unstake before they can use the POKT for anything else.

 ## Pocket Core Module

+These parameters control the logic that has to do with how the proof and claim cycles for [servicers](/learn/protocol/servicing/) operate.

 ### ClaimExpiration